FrancescoMichael/SELEKSI_GAIB_BAGIAN2-3/README.md

 cd src\supervised-learning
 jupyter notebook
 ```
+Open the project at file `main.ipynb`.

 If you want to run unsupervised learning project, from root project folder, run this command:
 ```
 cd src\unsupervised-learning
 jupyter notebook
 ```
+Open the project at file `main.ipynb`.

 ## Features
 Supervised Learning (Bagian 2)